 Keeping your office and your real estate business compliant with federal, state and local regulations is a constant challenge.
 Justin Lowenthal, an experienced attorney and real estate broker, will help you meet the challenges, bring you into compliance and help you prevent discipline and disputes.

 Starting and running a real estate brokerage involves unique licensing and compliance issues, which makes it much different than a traditional business start-up.
 Attorney-Broker Justin Lowenthal has extensive experience in broker and agent law, and a strong background in business formation and real estate transactions, making him uniquely suited for representing brokers in these business ventures.

-The agreement between real estate broker and their buyer client often - but not often enough - is in writing and sets out the terms and conditions of the agreement.
+The agreement between real estate broker and their client often - but not often enough - is in writing and sets out the terms and conditions of the agreement.
 There are multiple factors to consider and when those factors are not addressed or made clear, disputes may arise.
-Disputes with buyers might also arise in the event a buyer alleges nondisclosure or misrepresentation of facts pertaining to the property.
+Disputes with clients might also arise in the event a party alleges nondisclosure or misrepresentation of facts pertaining to the property.